Über bksmrt

 What is deleted:

-- All your books, locations, lending records, and events
+- All your books, locations, lending records, and your Want-to-read list

 - Your user profile and credentials